tmdt-buw/karolos/README.md

 ### Getting Started

-Run an experiment by launching a trainer
+Run an experiment by launching a manager

 ```
-python trainer/trainer.py
+python manager/manager.py
 ```

 You can monitor the progress of your experiment in real-time with a tensorboard